-Case manager will communicate with School Psychologist when they want to sign this page, before or during meeting.
-Print this page for School psychologist to sign.
-Once signed, case manager will give to Record Specialist to upload to Attachments in ESER using the naming convention detailed in the Naming Convention section of this manual.
+Case manager will print this page for school psychologist to sign at meeting.
+Once signed, case manager will upload to Attachments tab in ESER.

 Notes Tab

 Enter meeting notes here.
 It is helpful to have another team member take notes during the meeting so you can run the meeting.
 Notes can be taken in a word document then copy/pasted into the Notes Tab after the meeting.